Cephelo/backpacktf-notifier/README.md

 #### 4b.
 BACKPACKTF_USER_TOKEN
 Go to https://backpack.tf/connections and copy your User Token.
 Paste your User Token into the "BACKPACKTF_USER_TOKEN" secret, and click the blue save button.

-#### 4c.
-UPTIME_ACCOUNT_API_KEY
-Make an [UptimeRobot](https://uptimerobot.com/signUp?ref=website-header) account, if you don't already have one.

-Once that's done, hover over your profile in the top right corner and click "My Settings".
-Scroll down to the "API Settings" box, and click "Show/hide it" under "Main API Key".

-Copy this, paste it into the "UPTIME_ACCOUNT_API_KEY" secret, and click the blue save button.

 ### 5. Starting the bot